 PEL-specific oncogenic dependencies.
 We previously demonstrated that PEL cell lines are addicted to the expression of 210 cellular genes called PEL-specific oncogenic dependencies (Nature Communications, 2018).
 We are investigating the functions of these PSODs in altering cellular metabolism, cell biology and promoting viral latency and genome maintenance.

-- Our collaborative paper with the Gottwein Laboratory at Northwestern University has just been accepted at Cell Death and Differentiation.
-A preprint version is available at bioRxiv.
+- Our collaborative paper with the Gottwein Laboratory at Northwestern University is now out at Cell Death and Differentiation.

 January 9, 2023